Documentation

 func (*Migrator) Down ¶

 Down rolls back the last applied migration.
 If no migrations have been applied (version 0), Down is a no-op and returns nil.
+Callers must pass an explicit DestructiveDownPermit because rollback files may drop production data even when they only move the schema back by one version.

-func (*Migrator) Status ¶
+func (*Migrator) ForwardRebuild ¶

 type OutboxWriter ¶

-type OutboxWriter struct{}
+type OutboxWriter struct {

 ref: ThreeDotsLabs/watermill-sql offset_adapter_postgresql.go — transactional outbox insert Adopted: INSERT within caller-provided transaction, JSON metadata serialization.
 Deviated: explicit fail-fast on missing tx instead of auto-begin.